 Egypt’s Penal Code creates additional restrictions on foreign funding.
 Following amendments in September 2014, Penal Code Article 78 provides for expanded penalties on anyone who accepts foreign funds in order to conduct activities deemed harmful to Egypt’s national interests and unity.
 Article 78 punishes with life in prison and a steep fine anyone who receives funding or other support from a foreign source, with the intent to “harm the national interest,” “compromise national unity,” or “breach security or public peace.”
 The provisions impose the same penalty of a life sentence on anyone who gives or offers such support, or “facilitates” its receipt.
 The vague language and broad terms of Article 78 have led to self-censorship among human rights organizations and activists, who fear the provisions may be used to prosecute them for activity that is critical of the government.

-Law 149 imposes limitations on associations’ access to domestic funding as well.
-The law provides that associations must notify the Ministry upon receipt of any cash or in-kind donations from local entities in Egypt or foreign organizations licensed to operate in Egypt.
-(Article 24) The deadline, process, and conditions for the notification are all left to be determined by the law’s executive regulations (Article 24), which may impose additional constraints on receipt and use of such funds.
 Law 149 also restricts associations’ ability to carry out domestic fundraising: Any fundraising activity may be undertaken only after associations obtain a license from the Ministry.
-(Article 25-26) The conditions for the fundraising activity and process for its licensing are to be determined by the law’s executive regulations.
-If an association violates the permission and licensing requirements, the Ministry may suspend the association’s activities for up to one year or request a court to order its dissolution or dismissal of its directors.
+(Article 25-26) The association must submit a license request at least 60 days prior to the fundraising activity.
+The request must include the activities for which donations are sought, and the methods, duration, and geographic scope of the fundraising.
+(Executive Regulations Article 57) If an association violates the licensing conditions, the Ministry may suspend the association’s activities for up to one year or request a court to order its dissolution or dismissal of its directors.
 (Article 29)

 Barriers to Assembly